Canop/bacon/README.md

 Rendering is adapted to the dimensions of the terminal to ensure you get a proper usable report.

 Errors are displayed before warnings.

+### Can I run several bacon in parallel ?

+It's perfectly OK and can be useful for example to check several compilation targets.

 ### Can I contribute ?